-If you report as a farmer or fisherman for federal purposes, you were not required to make estimated payments during 2000 if the following apply.
+If you report as a farmer or fisherman for federal purposes, you were not required to make estimated payments during 2001 if the following apply.

 - 1. You are a calendar year filer.
-You file your Arizona return by March 1, 2001.
+You file your Arizona return by March 1, 2002.
 You pay in full the amount stated on your return as payable. - 2.
 You are a fiscal year filer.
 You file your Arizona return by the first day of the third month after the end of your fiscal year.
 You pay in full the amount stated on your return as payable.

-If the above applies, check Box 2 on line 54 and do not complete Form 221.
+If the above applies, check Box 2 on line 53 and do not complete Form 221.

-An individual who fails to make the required estimated payments is subject to penalty and interest on any estimated tax payment that is late or underpaid.
+An individual who fails to make the required estimated payments is subject to penalty on any estimated tax payment that is late or underpaid.

-Complete and attach Form 221, Underpayment of Estimated Tax by Individuals, to determine if any penalty and interest are due.
-Enter total penalty and interest from Form 221.
+Complete and attach Form 221, Underpayment of Estimated Tax by Individuals, to determine if any penalty is due.
+Enter the total penalty from Form 221.